All Episodes

 Thank you.

-Hey, uh Rush, I had a comment, and I think I know the answer to this question, but I always want to get your insight.
+Hey, Rush, I had a comment, and I think I know the answer to this question, but I always want to get your insight.

-And you know, on this YouTube uh debate, and when you hear the Democrats talk, they always skewer big oil and big tobacco.
+I come from a teaching family, and you know, on this YouTube debate, and when you hear the Democrats talk, they always skewer big oil and big tobacco.

-But you know, I've never noticed a student demonstration on a local college campus protesting big college.
+But, you know, I've never noticed a student demonstration on a local college campus protesting big college.

-The tuition gets raised, seems it seems like it gets raised every year, and you don't hear a peep out of the Democrats or the students.
+It seems like it gets raised every year, and you don't hear a peep out of the Democrats or the students.

 Well, it's an excellent point.

-I I can explain it to you.
+I can explain it to you.

-Uh and and uh whatever it costs is worth it to create as many little liberals graduating out of these places as you can get.
+And whatever it costs is worth it to create as many little liberals graduating out of these places as you can get.

-And it's also it allows them to set up the student loan program.
+And it's also, it allows them to set up the student loan program.

-And I said, Tisk tisk tisk, ladies and gentlemen.
+And I said, tisk, tisk, tisk, ladies and gentlemen.

-That's not don't think that's what it is.
+That's not, don't think that's what it is.

 That's right.